opendatasoft/ods-faq/source/faq.rst

     Moreover, OpenDataSoft maintains a `data network <https://data.opendatasoft.com/>`_ which federates public datasets published by OpenDataSoft customers as well as datasets published by the OpenDataSoft staff.

-.. container:: question
+.. rst-class:: content-visible

     4. **I'm representing a public administration.
 My country has already setup an Open Data initiative.
 Why should I have my own data portal?**

-.. container:: response
+.. rst-class:: content-hidden

     Open Data is about making data that has been produced by public administrations available to citizens.
 But most of the time, one may want to go beyond the simple delivery of raw files and: